 We think that we can’t understate how important digital advertising is, for obvious reasons:

-Most people are indoors and working from home; not many people will going to drive by your billboard or see an ad at the local cinema or sporting event.
+Most people are indoors and working from home; not many people will drive by your billboard or see an ad at the local cinema or sporting event.

 Additionally, printed messages are static and tough to turn around based on real-time info.
-The world is currently changing faster than ever, and you don’t want to end up with an ad running for months that isn’t going to be representative for your business that long.
+The world is changing faster than ever, and you don’t want to end up with an ad running for months that isn’t going to represent your business that long.

 Digital provides speed to market and is easy to pivot.
 Another benefit is that digital offers the possibility to do specific targeting, like geofencing.

-Publishers are offering support to companies affected by the coronacrisis.
-For example, Yelp is offering $25M in local ad support for local restaurants and nightlife businesses and partners with GoFundMe to let users donate to small businesses.
-Facebook is providing $100M in cash grants and ad credits for up to 30,000 eligible small businesses in over 30 countries.
-Google is offering $340M in ad credits in Google Ads for Small and Medium-sized companies stay in touch with their customers during this challenging time.
+Publishers are offering support to companies affected by the Corona crisis.
+For example, Yelp offers $25M in local ad support for local restaurants and nightlife businesses and partners with GoFundMe to let users donate to small businesses.
+Facebook provides $100M in cash grants and ad credits for up to 30,000 eligible small businesses in over 30 countries.
+Google is offering $340M in ad credits in Google Ads for Small and Medium-sized companies to stay in touch with their customers during this challenging time.